Skip to main content

 Dual Enrollment

-Dual Enrollment IGETC Pathway
+MUSD Dual Enrollment Pathways

 The Califronia General Education Transfer Curriculum (CAL-GETC) is a series of high interest courses that California Community College students may complete to satisfy the lower-division breadth/general education requirements before transferring to either the California State University or most colleges and majors at UC campuses.